bookieio/Bookie/docs/install.rst

 Getting your bookmarks into Bookie
 -----------------------------------
 Well, you might want to import a backup of your delicious bookmarks.
-You can do that by vising the *Import* link in the footer of your site installation.
+You can do that by visiting the *Import* link in the footer of your site installation.
 Make sure you know the API key that you've set in your bookie install's *.ini* configuration file.